SocketDotTech/socket-docs/docs/Introduction/protocol-architecture.md

 Switchboards are the packet verification module of Socket.
 Switchboards contain the logic that checks for validity of packets and when to execute them.

-Plugs decide which switchboard to use based on their security requirements.
-Plugs can use different switchboards for each network they want to send messages to.
-However, Switchboard used for `outbound` transfer on source chain must also be used for `inbound` transfer on destination chain.
+Plugs decide which switchboard to use based on their security requirements and can use different switchboards for each network they want to send messages to.
+Switchboards used for `outbound` transfer on source chain must also be used for `inbound` transfer on destination chain.

 Building your own Switchboards and registering them on Socket is permissionless.
 Switchboards require two methods to interface with Socket :
 1. **allowPacket()** : Called by Socket to check for the validity of the packet and if it can be executed on the destination chain.
 The packet verification logic is complementary to this function, driven by on-chain/off-chain actors.
 This function returns the final `boolean` value which Socket checks.